 - Helps to reduce cardiovascular disease and high blood pressure

-- Garlic’s sulfur-containing compounds have been shown to benefit upper digestive tract health
+- Garlic’s sulfur-containing compounds can be beneficial to the upper digestive tract.

 - We need to eat garlic in our meals at least 2-3 times a week in order to see these health benefits.

-- Raw garlic retains its health benefits more so than when it is cooked therefore it should be used raw and cooked.
+- Use it raw and cooked.
+Raw garlic retains its health benefits more so than when it is cooked.

 Recipe: Quinoa (or rice or millet) with Green Garlic